Approaching criticality via the zero dissipation limit in the abelian avalanche model: Zero dissipation limit of the stationary processes

-Let $S^{\vi,\gamma}_t$ denote the semigroup of the process $\eta^{(\gamma)}_t$ with addition rate $\vi$, and $S^\vi_t$ the semigroup of the process $\eta_t$ (with zero dissipation) with addition rate $\vi$.
-Both semigroups are well-defined as long as $\vi$ has finite support.
+The next step is to pass to general addition rates; we use the convergence of semigroups argument, as in the proof of \cite[Proposition 4.1]{mrs1}.
+Let $S^{{\varphi},\gamma}_t$ denote the semigroup of the process $\eta^{(\gamma)}_t$ with addition rate ${\varphi}$, and $S^{\varphi}_t$ the semigroup of the process $\eta_t$ (with zero dissipation) with addition rate ${\varphi}$.
+Both semigroups are well-defined as long as ${\varphi}$ has finite support.
+For a local function $f$, with dependence set $D_f$, and for addition rates ${\varphi},{\varphi}'$ of finite support, we have, similarly to the estimate (51) in the proof of \cite[Proposition 4.1]{mrs1}